 Throughout his career as a clinician and researcher, Weiss has focused on patients with substance use disorders.
 His work includes the development of integrated group therapy, an evidence-based treatment for co-occurring bipolar and substance use disorders, and serving as lead on a multisite treatment study of prescription opioid dependence.
 Weiss is the recipient of several awards, including the Jack H. Mendelson Research Award from McLean Hospital (2012) and the Dan Anderson Research Award from the Hazelden Foundation (2012).

 “I am quite honored to be included on the Top Doctors list.
-I am also so pleased because I think it reflects other physicians’ positive view of the McLean Center of Excellence in Alcohol, Drugs, and Addiction,” Weiss said.
+I am also so pleased because I think it reflects other physicians’ positive view of the McLean Division of Alcohol, Drugs, and Addiction,” Weiss said.
 “So, I see this honor as an honor for our entire staff, not just for myself.”